History of the Catholic Church in Germany: Catholicism and the Third Reich

 In 1937, Pope Pius XI in the encyclical Mit brennender Sorge (composed in German instead of the Church's official language, Latin), condemned Nazi ideology, notably the Gleichschaltung policy directed against religious influence upon education and the Nazi elevation of race.
 Pius XI planned to strengthen these criticisms by issuing another encyclical, Humani generis unitas, a draft for which specifically condemned racism and anti-Semitism, but his death in 1939 preempted that action.
 Massive Catholic opposition to the euthanasia program, led by Clemens von Galen, made the Nazi Party interrupt it in 1941 temporarily.
 As for Nazi anti-Semitism, only sporadically did German Catholics mount opposition to it in an active and open manner.
-Von Galen, for example, campaigned against "Ayran" Germans being murdered in euthanasia programs, but not against German Jews being murdered.
+Von Galen, for example, campaigned against "Aryan" Germans being murdered in euthanasia programs, but not against German Jews being murdered.
 Notable for voicing concern for the Jews was the bishop of Berlin, Konrad von Preysing, and his assistant, Bernhard Lichtenberg, who died on his way to Dachau.
 In 1943, for example, von Preysing asked Pope Pius XII to plead for German Jews confronted by deportation, but the pope felt it was inadvisable to do so.
 And Lichtenberg, for his part, raised concern for the plight of the Jews as early as 1938 and continued to pray publicly for them until his death five years later.
 The other notable German Catholic who aided Jews as well as Catholics of Jewish background was Dr. Margarete Sommer, who headed the official relief agency of the Berlin diocese.
 Although a few German priests and parishioners were sent to concentration camps for opposing Nazism, most escaped that fate.
 Polish priests, however, in large numbers were sent to Dachau and other camps.
 For example, of the 2579 Catholic priests interned in the "priestblock" at Dachau, 1780 were Polish, of whom 868 died.
 Although a number of European Catholics openly opposed the Nazis, especially from Poland, France, and Lithuania, the German bishops generally advised against it except when the Nazi state broke the Concordat of 1933 and directly challenged the institutional church, threatening its policies and putting its pastoral programs in jeopardy.
 Then they protested (through letters, sermons, etc.), often posing, from a Nazi perspective, a serious threat.